Understanding one's audience deeply is a necessity for every website.

 - Set Google Analytics: Universal Analytics as the Tag type, then choose Page View as the Track Type: the tag will be activated every time the page is viewed.

 - Now check the option of Enable override settings in this tag and paste the previously copied UA-XXXXXX-X code.

 - Significantly rename your new Tag to help you distinguish it from other Tags!

 - If you want you can check in Preview mode that your tag is displayed correctly: go to your website and check that your new tag is present among the Tags Fired On This Page in the Google Tag Manager window at the bottom.
 Good, you just have to publish everything by clicking on Submit!

 Job done!
-Now that you know everything (or almost!)
-About your visitors, achieve your goals more easily than ever!
+Now that you know everything (or almost!) about your visitors, achieve your goals easier than ever!